AlefSRGS/PythonStudies/README.md

-# exercicesPython
+## Python studies
-the list of my codes showing my skills in basic python
+- 🐱‍👤 the list of my codes showing my evolucion in basic python and python data base